kamalahmad72/lwc/templates/PHP_Template_System_Readme.txt

 b.)
 In the web page sections code file (myfilename_sections.php), replace the web page sections code with your web page sections code. c.)
 In the web page table of contents code file (myfilename_toc.php), replace the web page table of contents code with your web page table of contents code.

-Editing the web page overall HTML/PHP template file (overall.php): a.)
+Editing the web page HTML/PHP template file (template.php): a.)
 Add, remove, and/or edit the HTML per your requirements. b.)
 Add, remove, and/or edit the WPO properties per your requirements.

-Editing the footer.php, header.php, javascripts.php, stylesheets.php, and tools.php files:
+Editing the footer.php, google_analytics.php, header.php, javascripts.php, stylesheets.php, and tools.php files:
 a.)
 Replace the provided code with your code per your requirements.

-NOTE: For an example of two web pages using the same WPO definition file (Web_Page.class.php), two different web page overall HTML/PHP template files (overall_home_page.php and overall.php), and one of the web pages (the home page) not using the web page table of contents code file (index_toc.php), see the home page (/web_server_root_directory/index.php) and the HTML landing page (/web_server_root_directory/html/index.php).
-The reason for this is that the home page; 1.) does not call the LWC Home breadcrumbs navigation, 2.) does not use the WPO last reviewed property, 3.) does not use the WPO web browser support property, 4.) does not use the LWC Home tools icon dropdown (tools.php), 5.) does not use a table of contents (index_toc.php), 6.) does not use the WPO horizontal rule property, 7.) does not use the footer (footer.php), and 8.) uses a completely different footer-like section.
-Here, the home page is considered the exception and the HTML landing page is considered the norm; hence, the web page overall HTML/PHP template filename is overall_home_page.php for the exception (the home page) and overall.php for the norm (the HTML landing page).
+NOTE: For an example of two web pages using the same WPO definition file (Web_Page.class.php), two different web page HTML/PHP template files (template_home_page.php and template.php), and one of the web pages (the home page) not using the web page table of contents code file (index_toc.php), see the home page (/web_server_root_directory/index.php) and the HTML landing page (/web_server_root_directory/html/index.php).
+The reason for this is that the home page; 1.) does not call the LWC Home breadcrumbs navigation, 2.) does not use the WPO last reviewed property, 3.) does not use the WPO web browser support property, 4.) does not use the LWC Home tools icon dropdown (tools.php), 5.) does not use a table of contents (index_toc.php), 6.) does not use the WPO horizontal rule property, 7.) does not use the footer (footer.php), and 8.) uses a unique footer-like section.
+Here, the home page is considered the exception and the HTML landing page is considered the norm; hence, the web page HTML/PHP template filename is template_home_page.php for the exception (the home page) and template.php for the norm (the HTML landing page).
 Of course, because of the flexibility of the PHP template system, there are often multiple different ways of accomplishing essentially the same task.
 Select a solution that makes the most sense to you while ensuring maintainability.

 -----------------------------------------
 10.)
 RESOURCES AND ADDITIONAL INFORMATION